3dgoose/rock65/docs/Developer Manual.md

 ```

 Refer to [Assembly VS C](/examples/Assembly%20VS%20C/) for a comparison between a simple adder implemented in C and its assembly compiler output.

-### Software development

-#### Preferred language
-The recommended programming language for the rock65 is Assembly, given its execution speed and compact binary size.
-However, C is compatible with the library and device.

-#### Environment
-The environment is a collection of three tools: the [cc65 toolchain](https://cc65.github.io), an editor of your choice, and an optional make utility.

-cc65 includes the compiler (cc65), assembler (ca65), linker (ld65) and simulator (sim65).

-Any editor can be used, from `vi` to Eclipse.
-I use Neovim.

-The GNU Make utility is also used but optional to compile the project.